datacommonsorg/website/docs/custom_dc.md

 # Custom Data Commons

-A custom Data Commons can hold new data and include UI modification that are sutiable to a third party's need.
+A custom Data Commons can hold new data and include UI modifications that are sutiable to a third party's need.

-This document illustrates developent and deployment details for a custom Data Commons instance.
+This document illustrates development and deployment details for a custom Data Commons instance.

 ## Prerequisit